triton-inference-server/tutorials/Build_Guide/RHEL_Manylinux/README.md

 - If you're running headless (CI, `ssh` without a TTY, etc.), add `--no-container-interactive` — build.py launches the compile with `docker run -it` by default, which aborts with `the input device is not a TTY` when no terminal is attached.
-- `--extra-core-cmake-arg=PYBIND11_FINDPYTHON=ON` — makes pybind11 use the Python 3.12 you
+- `--extra-core-cmake-arg=PYBIND11_FINDPYTHON=ON` — makes pybind11 use CMake's modern
-  installed instead of Rocky 8's system `python3` (3.6), which it otherwise picks up and, lacking dev headers, fails against with `fatal error: Python.h`.
+  `FindPython`, so the Python 3.12 venv on `PATH` is what the `tritonserver` wheel is built against rather than whatever legacy discovery finds first.
 - `--image=pytorch,localhost:5000/…` — the prebuilt PyTorch image from Step 2.
 The other backends
   (onnxruntime, tensorrt, python) compile from source during the build; PyTorch instead reuses a **prebuilt** libtorch (too heavy to build in-tree), which build.py `docker pull`s and extracts from